Joanne Casey

 kate.williams121@nhs.net

-Kate is a Senior Lecturer in Tissue Viability at the University of Huddersfield and an Honorary Tissue Viability Nurse for Leeds Community Healthcare Trust.
+Kate joined the team at Accelerate CIC in November 2024 after her academic role as a Senior Lecturer in Tissue Viability at the University of Huddersfield and an Honorary Tissue Viability Nurse for Leeds Community Healthcare Trust.

-Kate is passionate about patient centred care and the values of the clinician patient relationship and is Vice Chair and Treasurer of Legs Matter and a Trustee of the Society of Tissue Viability.
+Kate is passionate about patient centred care and the values of the clinician patient relationship.
+She has a particular interest in antimicrobial stewardship in wound care.
+She is Vice Chair and Treasurer of Legs Matter and a Trustee of the Society of Tissue Viability.